Kunlun Red Star: 2018–19 season

-On February 23, 2018 Jussi Tapola was named head coach of Kunlun Red Star.
-The roster featured many newcomers but a core of key Chinese heritage players had carried over from the previous season.
+On 23 February 2018 Jussi Tapola was named head coach of Kunlun Red Star.
+The roster for the 2018–19 season featured many newcomers but a core of key Chinese heritage players had carried over from the previous season.
 However, the new roster did not lead to improved on ice results as the team struggled to maintain an even win-loss record.
-After earning an 18–25–7 record, Tapola was relieved from his duties as head coach on January 18, 2019.
-Curt Frasier was named the new head coach.

-The change in bench boss only worsened the club's play as Kunlun Red Star only won two of the remaining 12 regular season games.
-Kunlun would finish 20th out of 25 teams in the league with a record of 20–31–11, earning Kunlun Red Star 5th place in the Chernyshev Division.

-But the season still featured some important milestones for hockey in China.
-On January 17, 2019, Sun Zehao became the first native born Chinese goalie to play in a KHL game.
+On 17 January 2019, Sun Zehao became the first native born Chinese goalie to play in a KHL game.
 He came in relief of Tomi Karhunen in the 2nd period of a home game versus Yaroslavl Lokomotiv.
 Zehao stopped 13 of 15 shots in Kunlun Red Star's 5–1 loss.
+Tapola, after earning an 18–25–7 record, was relieved from his duties as head coach the next day.
+Curt Frasier was named the team's new head coach.

-On February 20, 2019, in the second last game of the season, Ying Rudi became the first native born Chinese player to score a KHL goal.
+On 20 February 2019, in the second last game of the season, Ying Rudi became the first native born Chinese player to score a KHL goal.
 The goal came on home ice in Beijing against Red Star's divisional rival Admiral Vladivostok.
 Rudi's goal at 1:58 of the 3rd period would be the deciding goal in Kunlun's 6–3 victory.

-Chinese heritage player Brandon Yip set a club record by scoring 21 goals in the 2018-2019 campaign and Ville Lajunen set a club record for points by a defenseman with 28.
+The change in the coaching position only worsened the club's play, as Kunlun Red Star only won two of the remaining 12 regular season games.
+Kunlun would finish 20th out of 25 teams in the league with a record of 20–31–11, earning the team 5th place in the Chernyshev Division.
+Chinese heritage player Brandon Yip set a club record by scoring 21 goals in the 2018–19 campaign and Ville Lajunen set a club record for points by a defenseman with 28.
 Kunlun's attendance remained stable with 2507 average spectators.